 With mobile internet access commonplace, you must consider mobile users whenever you're changing your website or sending a marketing email.
 (Statistics suggest most emails are now opened on mobile devices, so it's vital your emails are readable on small screens.)

 You can't control how or when people use their mobile phones.
 And as people work remotely using mobile devices including smartphones and tablet computers, online connectivity for personal and business use is ubiquitous.

 When it comes to mobile marketing, small firms often have an advantage over big brand names because they already have a personal relationship with customers.
 As a result, contacting them by mobile phone does not seem so intrusive.

 Many small businesses can benefit from mobile phone communication.
 For example, local entertainment businesses such as restaurants can use text and email marketing to advertise special events.
 And retailers can text details of sales or vouchers timed to catch shoppers in the right place.

 Businesses that work by appointment, such as opticians or hair salons, are ideally placed to use text messages or apps to send reminders and to alert customers when it's time to book their next appointment.
 What's more, they can send special offers and details of last-minute availability.

 Smartphones offer some interesting targeting opportunities.
 Most are equipped with location services, which means they can determine their location via GPS.

 Your mobile app or website can use this facility to direct customers to their nearest branch, or to display special offers when people are in your neighbourhood.

 With the right timing, this sort of targeting is valuable.
-Contact shoppers when they are on the high street - at the weekend - and you increase the potential for new business.
+Contact shoppers when they are on the high street and you increase the potential for new business.
 But whatever you do, never send intrusive messages at unsocial hours.

 Finally, remember that if you intend to contact customers via text messages or calling their mobile phones, you need permission - just as with all other direct marketing.